How to Troubleshoot Common Router and Modem Problems

 91% of Canadians over the age of 15 currently use the internet.
 And as home internet becomes more ubiquitous, people are starting to learn how to fix service problems on their own.

 This is a great thing as we continue to rely more and more on our Wi-Fi for professional and personal use.
 Are you currently experiencing issues with your internet?
 Maybe you are currently looking to buy a modem?
-Check out this modem buyers guide for cable internet.

 First and foremost, you should make sure that your internet CAT5 cables are all plugged in to the router.
 They are?
 Great!